 WHAT IS FIELDWORK?

-"The AOTA Standards describe the goal of Level I Fieldwork "to introduce students to the fieldwork experience, and develop a basic comfort level with an understanding of the needs of clients."
-Level I Fieldwork is not intended to develop independent performance, but to "include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process."
+ACOTE states, “The goal of Level I fieldwork is to introduce students to fieldwork, apply knowledge to practice, and develop understanding of the needs of clients.”
+Level I Fieldwork is not intended to develop independent performance, but to “include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.”

 Services may be provided to a variety of populations through a variety of settings.
 Experiences may include those directly related to occupational therapy, as well as other situations to enhance an understanding of the developmental stages, tasks, and roles of individuals throughout the life span.
 Day care centers, schools, neighborhood centers, hospice, homeless shelters, community mental health centers, and therapeutic activity or work centers are among the many possible sites.
 Level I Fieldwork may also include services management and administrative experiences in occupational therapy settings, community agencies, or environmental analysis experiences.
 Populations may include disabled or well populations; age-specific or diagnosis-specific clients.

-Qualified personnel for supervision of Level I Fieldwork may include, but are not limited to, academic or fieldwork educators, occupational therapy practitioners initially certified nationally, psychologists, physician assistants, teachers, social workers, nurses, physical therapists, social workers, etc. The supervisors must be knowledgeable about occupational therapy and cognizant of the goals and objectives of the Level I Fieldwork experience."
+Qualified personnel for supervision of Level I Fieldwork may include, but are not limited to, academic or fieldwork educators, occupational therapy practitioners, psychologists, physician assistants, teachers, social workers, nurses, physical therapists, etc. The supervisors must be knowledgeable about occupational therapy and cognizant of the goals and objectives of the Level I Fieldwork experience."
 (AOTA, 2020)

-The Academic Fieldwork Coordinator is the university appointed faculty member who oversees overall fieldwork experiences.
-She is required to ensure the university's OTA program is adhering to state and national accrediting bodies rules and regulations, establish and ensure professional relationships with fieldwork facilities, and act as a liaison between students and fieldwork educators.
-The University of Southern Indiana's Academic Fieldwork Coordinator is Jana Pace, COTA.
+The Academic Fieldwork Coordinator is the university’s appointed faculty member who oversees all fieldwork experiences.
+She is required to ensure the university’s OT program is adhering to state and national accrediting bodies rules and regulations, establish and ensure professional relationships with fieldwork facilities, and act as a liaison between students and fieldwork educations.
+USI’s Occupational Therapy Academic Fieldwork Coordinator is Jenna Thacker, OTD, OTR/L, CHT.